Killaship/Codename-Proton/README.md

 TODO (In order of priority):

-Setup a way to reboot/shutdown the computer
+Setup a way to reboot/shutdown the computer (Reboot done, shutdown in progress)

 Get the time from the RTC

+License keys and product activation (time for some dumb crap)

 Think of more stuff to put on here

+Check out options for networking drivers

 Add a filesystem